MicrosoftDocs/azure-stack-docs/azure-local/rename-to-azure-local.md

 ### Are PowerShell cmdlets and Azure CLI commands being renamed?

-No. Both the PowerShell cmdlets and Azure CLI commands for Arc VM management and for Azure Stack HCI cluster, service, and management continue to remain the same.
+No. Both the PowerShell cmdlets and Azure CLI commands for Arc VM management and for Azure Stack HCI system, service, and management continue to remain the same.

 ### How and when are customers being notified?

-The name changes will be publicly announced on November 19, 2024.
+The name changes were publicly announced on November 19, 2024.

 Banners, alerts, and message center posts will notify users of the name change.
-The change will also be displayed on the Azure Local overview page in the Azure portal, Azure Stack HCI Catalog pages, and Microsoft Learn.
+The change will also be displayed on the Azure Local overview page in the Azure portal, Azure Local Catalog pages, and Microsoft Learn.

 ### What if I use the Azure Local name in my content?